singh-man/books/crackingTheCoding/19_hints.md

 - \#701.
 17.12   Many people get stuck at this point and aren't sure what to do.
 Sometimes they need the start of the linked list, and sometimes they need the end.
 A given node doesn't necessarily know what to return on its convert call.
 Sometimes the simple solution is easiest: always return both.
 What are some ways you could do this?
 - \#702.
 17.19   Part 2: Try a sum of squares of the values.
 - \#703.
 16.20   A trie might help us short-circuit.
 What if you stored the whole list of words in the trie?
 - \#704.
 17.7    Each connected subgraph represents a group of synonyms.
-To find each group, we  can do repeated breadth-first(or depth-first) searches.
+To find each group, we  can do repeated breadth-first (or depth-first) searches.
 - \#705.
 17.23   Describe the runtime of the brute force solution.
 - \#706.
 16.19   How can you make sure that you're not revisiting the same cells?
 Think about how breadth-first search or depth-first search on a graph works.
 - \#707.
-16.7    When a >  b, then a - b >  0.Can you get the sign bit of a - b?
+16.7    When a >  b, then a - b >  0.
+Can you get the sign bit of a - b?
 - \#708.
 16.16   In order to be able to sort MIDDLE  and have the whole array become  sorted, you need MAX(LEFT) <=  MIN(MIDDLE  and RIGHT) and MAX(LEFT and MIDDLE) <= MIN(RIGHT).
 - \#709.
 17.20   What if you used a heap?
 Or two heaps?
 - \#710.
 16.4    If you were calling hasWon multiple times, how might your solution change?
 - \#711.
 16.5    Each zero in n! corresponds to n being divisible by a factor of 10.
 What does that mean?
 - \#712.
 17.1    You can use an AND operation to compute the carry.
 What do you do with it?
 - \#713.
-17.5    Suppose, in this table, index i has count(A,  0->i)  =  3 and count(B,  0->i) 7.
+17.5    Suppose, in this table, index i has count(A,  0->i)  =  3 and count(B,  0->i) = 7.
 This means that there are four more Bs than As.
 If you find a later spot j with the same difference(count(B, 0->j)  - count(A,  0->j)), then this indicates a subarray with an equal number of As and Bs.
 - \#714.
 17.23   Can you do preprocessing to optimize this solution?
 - \#715.
 16.11   Once you have a recursive algorithm, think about the runtime.
 Can you make this faster?
 How?
 - \#716.
 16.1    Let diff be the difference between a and b.
 Can you use diff in some way?
 Then can you get rid of this temporary variable?